apache/dolphinscheduler-website/docs/en-us/dev/user_doc/globalParams.md

 -    Format the varPool as json and pass it to master.

--    The master receives the varPool and writes back the parameters that are OUT to the localParam.
+-    The parameters that are OUT would be written into the localParam after the master has received the varPool.